RRZE-HPC/likwid/doc/archs/westmereex.md

 \anchor WESEX_BBOX
 <H2>BBOX counters</H2>
-<P>The Intel&reg; Westmere EX microarchitecture provides measurements of the Home Agent in the Uncore.
+<P>The Intel&reg; Westmere EX microarchitecture provides measurements of the Home Agent in the uncore.
 The description from Intel&reg;:<BR>
-<I>The B-Box is responsible for the protocol side of memory interactions, including coherent and non-coherent home agent protocols (as defined in the Intel® QuickPath Interconnect Specification).
+<I>The B-Box is responsible for the protocol side of memory interactions, including coherent and non-coherent home agent protocols (as defined in the Intel&reg; QuickPath Interconnect Specification).
 Additionally, the B-Box is responsible for ordering memory reads/writes to a given address such that the M-Box does not have to perform this conflict checking.
 All requests for memory attached to the coupled M-Box must first be ordered through the B-Box.
 </I><BR>
 The memory traffic in an Intel&reg; Westmere EX system is controller by the Home Agents.
 Each MBOX has a corresponding BBOX.
 Each BBOX offers 4 general-purpose counters.
 They are exposed through the MSR interface to the operating system kernel.
 </P>